Find out more about Cathy Toogood

 Am I entitled to compensation for a delayed flight?

-On January 28, a UK judge ruled that Jeff and Joyce Halsell were entitled to €800 in compensation and legal costs after their flight from Tenerife to the East Midlands was delayed as a result of a mechanical fault.
-Previously the Halsells’ airline, Thomas Cook, had claimed that the delay was caused by ‘extraordinary circumstances’ beyond its control and turned down the claim.
+On January 28 2013, a UK judge ruled that Jeff and Joyce Halsell were entitled to €800 in compensation and legal costs after their flight from Tenerife to the East Midlands was delayed as a result of a mechanical fault.
+Previously the Halsells’ airline, Thomas Cook, had claimed that the delay was caused by “extraordinary circumstances” beyond its control and turned down the claim.
 However, the judge clarified that the technical fault did fall into this category and Thomas Cook had to pay out.

-Both cases, along with a judgement in October 2012, help to clarify the rights of travellers when their flight is delayed or cancelled – and show how important it is for you to know your rights as a passenger should anything go wrong.
+Each of these cases has helped to clarify travellers rights when their flight is delayed or cancelled – and show how important it is for you to know your rights as a passenger should anything go wrong.